aws-amplify/docs/android/manualsetup.md

+---
+title: SDK Setup Options
+---

-# Setup Options for the SDK
+# SDK Setup Options

 The AWS SDK contains [high level client interfaces](./start) for quickly adding common features and functionality to your app.
 You can also manually add the generated AWS service interfaces for direct interaction if you have custom or advanced requirements.